bimingzhou/bimingzhou.github.io/index.md

 *IEEE Transactions on Dependable and Secure Computing (TDSC), 2025*
 [TDSC 2025](https://ieeexplore.ieee.org/document/11260636)

-## Serveics
+## Professional Services
+I serve as a Program Committee member for ACM AsiaCCS 2027.

-I serve as an external reviewer for Asiacrypt 2025 and PKC 2026.
+I have served as an external reviewer for ASIACRYPT 2025 and PKC 2026.